TylerAckerson/seinfood/README.md

 - [X] Create an account
 - [X] Sign in / sign out
 - [X] Search for restaurants in New York City... in the 90s.. from Seinfeld
-- [ ] Sort and filter restaurants
+- [X] Sort and filter restaurants
-- [ ] View restaurant details and menu items
+- [X] View restaurant details and menu items
 - [ ] Create orders and check out
-- [ ] Save favorite menu items and restaurants
 - [ ] Review past orders

 [seinfeld]: https://en.wikipedia.org/wiki/Seinfeld